1066509/logistic_growth/README.md

 I am looking to estimate the initial population size of the bacterial population, rate of growth and the carrying capacity from experimental data.
 <br>

-The experimental data used to simulate this growth comes from the 'experiment1.csv' file, downloaded from the **Logistic growth data** project on Open Science Framework's website.
+The experimental data used to simulate this growth comes from the 'experiment1.csv' file, downloaded from the **Logistic growth data** project on Open Science Framework's website (contributor Jose Gabriel Nino Barreat).

 ## Hypotheses